-In 2021, Guinness Global Investors Responsible Investment Policy evolved to integrate climate change issues, in addition to providing details on our climate-related engagement activity.
+In 2021, our Responsible Investment Policy evolved to integrate climate change issues, in addition to providing details on our climate-related engagement activity.
 More details can be found in our Responsible Investment Policy and our latest Responsible Investment Report.
-In 2023, our Responsible Investment Team grew to three members to aid the evolution of Responsible Investment at Guinness.
 The Responsible Investment Team works in tandem with the wider Investment Team, providing support and resources to portfolio managers and analysts.
 Complementing our firm-level Responsible Investment Policy, a bespoke 'Approach to Responsible Investment and ESG' paper articulates the particular focus in each area in which we invest and can be found on our website.
 These explore each strategy's approach to Responsible Investment in further detail.